Qatar · audience itinerary

 - Morning~180 minMuseum of Islamic Artmuseum

-Designed by I.M.
-Pei, this museum houses a vast collection of Islamic art spanning 1,400 years.
-Explore galleries filled with ceramics, textiles, manuscripts, and jewelry from across the Islamic world.
+This iconic museum, designed by I.M.
+Pei, houses a vast collection of Islamic art spanning 1,400 years from across the Islamic world.
+Its striking architecture and waterfront location make it a must-visit.
+Explore artifacts, textiles, ceramics, and jewelry.

 - Check for special exhibitions which may have a fee.